junxit/us-congress-bills-114/bill.md

     - **(D)** *Operational control certification*
       - **(i)** *In general* For purposes of subparagraph (C)(i), the BSVC shall certify the accuracy of a notification of the Secretary if four members of the BSVC vote that such certification is accurate.
       - **(ii)** *Public voting* A vote referred to under clause (i) shall be conducted in public.
-      - **(iii)** *Consultation* Before conducting a vote referred to in clause (i), the BSVC shall consult with the governors of each southern border State, representatives of the National Border Patrol Council, and relevant State and local government agencies that have jurisdiction on the southern border.
+      - **(iii)** *Consultation* Before conducting a vote referred to in clause (i), the BSVC shall consult with the governors of each southern land border State, representatives of the National Border Patrol Council, representatives of the ranching industry in each southern land border State, and relevant State and local government agencies that have jurisdiction on the southern land border.
     - **(E)** *Metrics determination* For purposes of subparagraph (C)(iii), the BSVC shall concur in the accuracy of the metrics required under subsections (h), (i), (j), and (k) if four members of the BSVC vote that such certification is accurate.
-- **(o)** *Failure To achieve operational control*
+- **(o)** *Failure to achieve operational control*
   - **(1)** *Penalties*
-    - **(A)** *In general* If the Secretary of Homeland Security determines that situational awareness, operational control, or both, as the case may be, has not been achieved by the dates referred to in subsection (n)(1) (and thus fails to submit a notification to the BSVC), or if the BSVC determines pursuant to subsection (n)(2) that the Secretary has failed to achieve situational awareness and operational control of high traffic areas or has failed to achieve operational control along the southern border by such respective dates, no political appointee of the Department of Homeland Security may perform any function described in subparagraph (B) until the BSVC certifies that the Secretary has achieved such situational awareness, operational control, or both, as the case may be.
+    - **(A)** *In general* If the Secretary of Homeland Security determines that situational awareness, operational control, or both, as the case may be, has not been achieved by the dates referred to in subsection (n)(1) (and thus fails to submit a notification to the BSVC), or if the BSVC determines pursuant to subsection (n)(2) that the Secretary has failed to achieve situational awareness and operational control of high traffic areas or has failed to achieve operational control along the southern land border by such respective dates, no political appointee of the Department of Homeland Security may perform any function described in subparagraph (B) until the BSVC certifies that the Secretary has achieved such situational awareness, operational control, or both, as the case may be.
     - **(B)** *Functions described* The functions described in this subparagraph are each of the following:
       - **(i)** Travel using Government aircraft.
       - **(ii)** Receipt of any non-essential training, including conferences.
-      - **(iii)** Receipt of bonus pay, excluding overtime pay.
+      - **(iii)** Receipt of bonus pay.
       - **(iv)** Receipt of any salary increase.
   - **(2)** *National security exception* The Secretary of Homeland Security may waive the travel prohibition in paragraph (1)(B)(i) if the Secretary determines and notifies the appropriate congressional committees that—
     - **(A)** such a waiver is in the national security interests of the United States; or
-    - **(B)** such travel is being carried out to achieve operational control of the southern border of the United States.
+    - **(B)** such travel is being carried out to achieve operational control of the southern land border of the United States.
-  - **(3)** *Further action required* If the Secretary of Homeland Security determines that situation awareness, operational control, or both, as the case may be, has not been achieved by the dates referred to in subsection (n)(1) (and thus fails to submit a notification to the BSVC), or if the BSVC determines pursuant to subsection (n)(2) that the Secretary has failed to achieve situational awareness and operational control of high traffic areas or fails to achieve operational control along the southern border by such respective dates, the Secretary of Homeland Security shall, within 180 days, submit to the appropriate congressional committees and the BSVC and implement a revised plan to achieve situational awareness, operational control, or both, as the case may be, that adopts the recommendations of the BSVC referred to in subsection (n)(2)(C)(ii)(III).
+  - **(3)** *Further action required* If the Secretary of Homeland Security determines that situational awareness, operational control, or both, as the case may be, has not been achieved by the dates referred to in subsection (n)(1) (and thus fails to submit a notification to the BSVC), or if the BSVC determines pursuant to subsection (n)(2) that the Secretary has failed to achieve situational awareness and operational control of high traffic areas or fails to achieve operational control along the southern land border by such respective dates, the Secretary of Homeland Security shall, within 180 days, submit to the appropriate congressional committees and the BSVC and implement a revised plan to achieve situational awareness, operational control, or both, as the case may be, that adopts the recommendations of the BSVC referred to in subsection (n)(2)(C)(ii)(III).
 - **(p)** *Reports* Not later than 60 days after the date of the enactment of this Act and annually thereafter, the Secretary of Homeland Security shall submit to the appropriate congressional committees a report that includes each of the following:
   - **(1)** A resource allocation model for current and future year staffing requirements that includes optimal staffing levels at all land, air, and sea ports of entry, and an explanation of U.S. Customs and Border Protection methodology for aligning staffing levels and workload to threats and vulnerabilities and their effects on cross border trade and passenger travel across all mission areas.
   - **(2)** Detailed information on the level of manpower available at all land, air, and sea ports of entry and between ports of entry, including the number of canine and agricultural specialists assigned to each such port of entry.
   - **(3)** Detailed information describing the difference between the staffing the model suggests and the actual staffing at each port of entry and between the ports of entry.
   - **(4)** Monthly per passenger wait times, including data on per passenger processing wait times at all land, air, and sea ports of entry.
   - **(5)** A description of the infrastructure, security resources, and other measures that are necessary to achieve substantial reductions in the average wait times of vehicles at land border ports of entry.
+- **(q)** *Adherence to certain standards* The Under Secretary for Management of the Department of Homeland Security, in coordination with the Assistant Commissioner of the Office of Administration of U.S. Customs and Border Protection, shall ensure component program managers who are responsible for carrying out subsections (b) and (c) adhere to internal control standards identified by the Comptroller General of the United States.
+The Assistant Commissioner shall provide information, as needed, to assist the Under Secretary for Management in monitoring proper program management of border security programs carried out pursuant to such subsections.

 ## § 4.
 Establishment of Border Security Verification Commission